Multi-objective Reinforcement Learning with Nonlinear Preferences: Provable Approximation for Maximizing Expected Scalarized Return: Related Work

 \section{Related Work}

-Most algorithms for reinforcement learning focus on a single scalar-valued objective and maximizing total expected reward \cite{sutton18}.
+Most reinforcement learning algorithms focus on a single scalar-valued objective and maximizing total expected reward \cite{sutton18}.
 Classic results on provable approximation and runtime guarantees for reinforcement learning include the E3 algorithm \cite{kearns02}.
 This result showed that general MDPs could be solved to near-optimality efficiently, meaning in time bounded by a polynomial in the size of the MDP (number of states and actions) and the horizon time.
 Subsequent results refined the achievable bounds \cite{brafman03,auer08,azar17}.
 We extend these results to the multi-objective case with nonlinear preferences.

 Multi-objective reinforcement learning optimizes multiple objectives at once.
 So-called single-policy methods use a scalarization function to reduce the problem to scalar optimization for a single policy, and we follow this line of research.
-The simplest form is linear scalarization, applying a weighted sum on the Q vector \cite{moffaert2013hypervolume, liu2014multiobjective, abels19, yang19, alegre23}.
+The simplest form is linear scalarization, applying a weighted sum to the Q vector \cite{moffaert2013hypervolume, liu2014multiobjective, abels19, yang19, alegre23}.

-A more general problem is to optimize the expected value of a potentially nonlinear function of total reward, which may be vector-valued for a multi-objective optimization context.
-We refer to such a function as a welfare function \cite{barman2023fairness,fan23,siddique20}; it is also commonly referred to as a utility or scalarization function \cite{hayes23,agarwal22}.
-Other recent work has studied nonlinear objectives, but ours is the first to our knowledge to provide an approximation algorithm with provable guarantees based on a characterization of recursive optimality in this setting.
-Several others study algorithms with desirable convergenece properties and empirical performance based on conditioning function approximators on accumulated reward but with no approximation guarantees, all of which we see as complementary efforts to our work \cite{siddique20, fan23, cai23, reymond23}.
+A more general problem is to optimize the expected value of a potentially nonlinear function of the total reward, which may be vector-valued in a multi-objective optimization context.
+We refer to such a function as a welfare function \cite{barman2023fairness, fan23, siddique20}, which is also commonly referred to as a utility or scalarization function \cite{hayes23, agarwal22}.
+Recent works have explored nonlinear objectives; however, to our knowledge, ours is the first to provide an approximation algorithm with provable guarantees (on the approximation factor), for the expected welfare, leveraging a characterization of recursive optimality in this setting.
+Several other studies focus on algorithms that demonstrate desirable convergence properties and strong empirical performance by conditioning function approximators on accumulated reward, but without offering approximation guarantees \cite{siddique20, fan23, cai23, reymond23}.
+Complementary to our approach, \cite{reymond2022pareto} uses Pareto Conditioned Networks to learn policies for Pareto-optimal solutions by conditioning policies on a preference vector. \cite{lin2024offline} presents an offline adaptation framework that employs demonstrations to implicitly learn preferences and safety constraints, aligning policies with inferred preferences rather than providing theoretical guarantees.